 - B Vitamins

 Though study findings are mixed, some research has found that B6, B12 and folate can lower your risk of developing heart disease and suffering from a stroke.
 Furthermore, between 10 and 20 percent of older Americans are incapable of absorbing B12 from food because the acid in your stomach diminishes.
-A multivitamin of 400 mcg of folic acid, 1.5 mg of B6 and 2.4 mcg of B12 is a healthful combo.
+A multivitamin of folic acid, B6 and B12 is a healthful combo.

 - Omega 3s